 This project overview describes a project led by Elkorn Slough National Estuarine Research Reserve to communicate the results of a recent national synthesis of NERR Sentinel Site data on marsh resilience to sea level rise.

 This project overview describes a 2018 Catalyst project that is enabling five reserves that have been participating in the Successful Adaptation Indicators and Metrics project to refine and share lessons and resources they've developed with the full Reserve System.

 This document provides guidance to those wishing to use the Climate Change Vulnerability Assessment Tool for Coastal Habitats ("CCVATCH") - a decision support tool which guides users through a series of questions to calculate numerical climate vulnerability scores for ecological habitats.

 This project overview describes a 2013 Collaborative Research project that refined and piloted the Climate Change Vulnerability Assessment Tool for Coastal Habitats ("CCVATCH").

 This document summarizes a tool developed by the NERRS to evaluate and compare the ability of tidal marshes to thrive as sea level rises.

 This paper, published in Biological Conservation, describes an innovative approach developed by the NERRS to evaluate the ability of tidal marshes to thrive as sea levels rise.

 This tool is a novel approach to compare the resilience of different marshes to sea level rise.

-This factsheet describes a 2016 Collaborative Research project that is designing and implementing a marsh research program to inform future mosquito management control actions in New Jersey.
+This project overview describes a 2016 Collaborative Research project that is designing and implementing a marsh research program to inform future mosquito management control actions in New Jersey.

 These lesson plans are classroom-tested science lesson plans created for the Virginia Scientists and Educators Alliance by graduate students.